-The Group's cash is managed mainly through short-term deposits and appropriate repurchase agreement transactions for the purpose of efficient cash management at appropriate risk.
+The Group's cash is managed mainly through short-term deposits and short-term investments with insignificant risk for the purpose of efficient cash management at appropriate risk.

-The financing has been diversified, such as bank loans, bond issues, commercial paper issues and liquidation of securities, to reduce the exposure to liquidity risk.
+The financing has been diversified, such as bank loans, bond issues, commercial paper issues and securitization of assets, to reduce the exposure to liquidity risk.

 The Group holds trade notes and accounts receivables from sales of products and collects such receivables in accordance with the terms and conditions of relevant sales agreements.
-The Group also holds trade liabilities with various payment dates based on the payment conditions from purchasing diverse parts, materials and services, required for development and manufacture of products.
+The Group also holds trade payables with various payment dates based on the payment conditions from purchasing diverse parts, materials and services, required for development and manufacture of products.